ygryadit/ygryadit.github.io/index.md

 				<h4 style="font-family: 'atlandsketchesbb_reg'; font-size: 300%;"> About </h4>
 				<p>
 					I am a Graphics and Vision Researcher, focusing on leveraging Graphics and Deep Learning for 2D and 3D sketch-related applications.
-					I am primarily interested in <i>AI and sketching for content creation and creativity</i>.
+					I am primarily interested in <i>AI and sketching for creation and creativity</i>.
 				</p>
 				<p>
-					As a Senior Research Fellow at <a href="https://www.surrey.ac.uk/centre-vision-speech-signal-processing"> CVSSP, UK</a>, at the <a href='https://scholar.google.co.uk/citations?user=irZFP_AAAAAJ&hl=en'>SketchX</a> group, led by <a href='http://sketchx.eecs.qmul.ac.uk/'>Yi-Zhe Song</a>, I am co-advising PhD students in Vision and Deep Learning, I focus on applying deep learning to a variety of sketching tasks (sketch-based modeling, retrieval, segmentation, and sketch-generation), working with sketches by novices and professionals.
+					As a Senior Research Fellow at <a href="https://www.surrey.ac.uk/centre-vision-speech-signal-processing"> CVSSP, UK</a>, at the <a href='https://scholar.google.co.uk/citations?user=irZFP_AAAAAJ&hl=en'>SketchX</a> group, led by <a href='http://sketchx.eecs.qmul.ac.uk/'>Prof. Yi-Zhe Song</a>, I am co-advising PhD students in Vision and Deep Learning, I focus on applying deep learning to a variety of sketching tasks (sketch-based modeling, retrieval, segmentation, and sketch-generation), working with sketches by novices and professionals.
 				</p>

 				<p>
 					Before joining CVSSP, I was a postdoctoral researcher (2017-2020) at Inria,
-					<a href="https://team.inria.fr/graphdeco/">GraphDeco</a>, under the guidance of <a href ='http://www-sop.inria.fr/members/Adrien.Bousseau/'>Adrien Bousseau</a>,
+					<a href="https://team.inria.fr/graphdeco/">GraphDeco</a>, under the guidance of <a href ='http://www-sop.inria.fr/members/Adrien.Bousseau/'>Dr. Adrien Bousseau</a>,
 					where I studied concept sketching techniques and worked on sketch-based modeling.
 				</p>
 				<p>
 					I received my PhD (2012-2016) from <a href="https://www.mpi-inf.mpg.de/">MPI Informatik</a>,
-					Germany, advised by <a href='https://people.mpi-inf.mpg.de/~karol/'>Karol Myszkowski</a>
-					and <a href='https://scholar.google.de/citations?user=s2Ibok8AAAAJ&hl=en'>Hans-Peter Seidel</a>.
+					Germany, advised by <a href='https://people.mpi-inf.mpg.de/~karol/'>Prof. Karol Myszkowski</a> and <a href='https://scholar.google.de/citations?user=s2Ibok8AAAAJ&hl=en'>Prof. Hans-Peter Seidel</a>.
 					My PhD focused on High Dynamic Range (HDR) image calibration, capturing HDR video on a mobile device, tone mapping of HDR content, structured light fields, and editing materials in such light fields.
 					While working on my PhD, I spent half a year in the Color and HDR group in
 					<a href="https://www.technicolor.com/contact/research-and-innovation"> Technicolor R&D</a>, Rennes, France,
-					under the guidance of <a href='http://www.erikreinhard.com/about.html'> Erik Reinhard</a>.
+					under the guidance of <a href='http://www.erikreinhard.com/about.html'>Dr. Erik Reinhard</a>.
 					I received a degree (2007-2012) in <a href="http://www.msu.ru/en/info/struct/depts/vmc.html">Applied Mathematics and Computer Science</a>  with a specialization in Operation Research and System Analysis from <a href="http://www.msu.ru/en/info/">Lomonosov Moscow State University</a>, Russia.
 				</p>